Gictorbit/photoshopCClinux/README.md

 for components installation you have two options, using winetricks or using custom way.

 ### :one: component installation using winetricks (Recommended)
-for installing photoshop just run the bash script with below command it downloads and installs photoshop include its component using winetricks and configures wine automatically
+for installing photoshop just run the bash script with following command, it downloads and installs photoshop include its component using winetricks and configures wine automatically

 ```bash
 chmod +x PhotoshopSetup.sh